croaky/blog/articles/go/sqlite.md

 ## Testing

-I use in-memory databases (`":memory:"`) in the test suite to isolate each test case by automatically cleaning up data.
+I use in-memory databases to isolate each test case.

 ```go
 import (